prisma/prisma/docs/data-modeling.md

 - In PostgreSQL, a model maps to a _table_
 - In MongoDB, a model maps to a _collection_
 - In REST, a model maps to a _resource_

+> **Note**: There is not data source connector for REST APIs yet.
+However, this will be enabled soon through an open connector interface.

 ### Naming models